The Clinical Reality: Do Vertical Mice Reduce Carpal Tunnel Pressure?

 The Findings on Pressure

-If the primary medical goal is to lower the pressure inside the carpal tunnel to relieve the nerve, this study found that vertical mice failed to achieve this.
-In some cases, the pressure on the nerve was actually slightly higher when using a vertical mouse than when using a standard, inexpensive mouse.
-Therefore, clinical data does not support the claim that vertical mice are inherently "safer" for the median nerve.
+If the medical goal is to lower pressure inside the carpal tunnel, this study found that vertical mice failed to achieve this.
+In some cases, pressure was actually slightly higher.
+Clinical data does not support the claim that vertical mice are inherently "safer" for the median nerve.

 The Mechanism: The "Extension" Trade-Off